bhattlab/MGEfinder/README.md

 # *MGEfinder* - A toolbox for identifying mobile genetic element (MGE) insertions from short-read sequencing data of bacterial isolates.

-The command-line tool *MGEfinder* identifies large insertions and genotypes them with respect to a reference genome.
+The command-line tool *MGEfinder* identifies large insertions and genotypes them with respect to a reference genome. s
 It is designed to work with haploid genomes, and has been tested extensively on bacteria.

-It can identify mobile genetic elements and their sites of insertion using a *de novo* approach.
+It can identify mobile genetic elements and their sites of insertion using an *ab initio* approach.

 Follow the links below to learn more.